 OCTOBER 14, 2012

 Part of my presentation on media relations at #PRSAICON focuses on the news release paradox.
 It''s seemingly got its own gravitational pull as one of the most mentioned tools in our industry.
 Yet it''s little more than a simple format that hasn''t changed much -- in more than a century.
-Thousands of releases are distributed daily and we can''t even agree upon what to call the format.

 Social Media to Replace Traditional Media Says CEO Study